kt-eller/help-pages/pages/viewing-frn-data.md

 The Basic Information tab is the place to view the information about the form and the entity that filed the request.

 Basic Information contains:
-- FRN Details
+- Application Information
     - Displays basic information of the FRN.
+        - Form 470
+        - Form 471
         - Funding Year
         - Status
         - Category of Service
         - Service Type
         - Nickname
 - Billed Entity
     - Displays the information about the entity that filed the Form 470 and FRN.
         - Name
         - Address
         - Phone Number
         - Billed Entity Number
         - FCC Registration Number
 - Service Provider Details
     - Details about the contracted service provider.
         - Service Provider Name
         - Service Provider Number
 - Forms
     - List of forms connected to the FRN.
 Contains a link to the associated Form 470.
         - Form 470
         - Form 471
 - Costs
     - Displays Reuqested and Committed of the costs associated with the FRN.
         - Total Cost
         - Funding Commitment Request
         - Discount Percentage
         - Total Disbursement Amount
 - Narratives
     - Shows the narratives.
 - Dates
     - Dates of important information given in the FRN.
         - Contract Award Date
         - 486 Start Date
         - 471 Start Date
         - Wave Date
         - FCDL Date
         - Date User Generated FCDL
         - Revised FCDL Date
         - Service Delivery Deadline
         - Last Date to Invoice
         - Contract Expiration Date
         - Extended Contract Expiration Date
 - Additional Information
     - Other information that may be useful.
         - Invoicing Mode
         - Wave Sequence Number
         - Appeal Wave Number
         - Billing Account Number
         - Remaining Contract Extension
         - Total Remaining Contract Length
 - Fiber Request Key Information
     - Information about the Fiber requested.
         - Fiber Type
         - Fiber Sub Type
         - Equipment Leased
+- Contacts
+    - Contacts of the person who files the Form 471
+        - Authorized Person
+        - Main Contact

 ### Disbursements
 Timeline of the FRN's money disbursement.